TheRandomLabs/Scoop-Bucket/README.md

 ### spicetify-cli

-* spicetify should be installed locally and not globally.
+* spicetify-cli should be installed locally and not globally.

 ### spicetify-themes